nammenam/neuromorphics/paper/thesis.typ

 #serif-text()[
 With the training mechanism solved, the field exploded.
 The combination of Backpropagation, massive datasets, and GPU hardware led to a "Cambrian Explosion" of neural architectures, each solving domains previously thought impossible for computers.

 The revolution began in earnest with computer vision.
-Convolutional Neural Networks (@cnn), such as AlexNet (2012) and later ResNet, introduced the idea of learning hierarchical features—detecting edges, then shapes, then objects—much like the human visual cortex.
+Convolutional Neural Networks (@cnn), such as AlexNet (2012) and later ResNet, introduced the idea of learning hierarchical features---detecting edges, then shapes, then objects---much like the human visual cortex.
 This allowed machines to classify images with superhuman accuracy.

 Soon after, the focus shifted to sequence data.
 Recurrent Neural Networks (RNNs) and LSTMs gave machines a short-term memory, enabling breakthroughs in speech recognition and machine translation.
 However, the true paradigm shift occurred with the introduction of the Transformer architecture in 2017.
 By utilizing an "attention mechanism" to parallelize the processing of language, Transformers allowed for the training of massive Large Language Models (LLMs) like GPT.